-These practices, under Section 21 of the Local Government Act 2003, primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21, supported by International Financial Reporting Standards (IFRS).
+These practices, primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22, supported by International Financial Reporting Standards (IFRS), and the Service Reporting Code of Practice 2021/22 (SeRCoP).

+The Statement of Accounts has been prepared on a 'going concern' basis.
 The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
-They are prepared on a going concern basis, under the assumption that the Council will continue in existence for the foreseeable future.